GoSecure/prompt/README.md

 Prompt
 ------
 ### Description
 Project for AI-based implant feature.
-Contains proof of concept, and a command for the Mythic Medusa agent.

 The repository contains the following folders:
 - **pocs**: Python and C# programs that request and reflectively execute AI-generated code.